 Twenty three treatment-seeking cocaine-dependent patients participated in a 4-week medication trial and received N-acetylcysteine at doses of 1200 mg/day, 2400 mg/day or 3600 mg/day.
 Results suggested that the three doses were well tolerated.
 Overall, the retention rates appeared to favor higher doses of NAC (2400 mg/day and 3600 mg/day).
 The majority of subjects who completed the study either terminated use of cocaine completely or significantly reduced their use of cocaine during treatment.

 Oral N-acetylcysteine, through its actions on glutathione, may reduce inflammation in cystic fibrosis.

-Regular use of the painkiller acetaminophen is associated with higher rates of asthma and chronic obstructive pulmonary disease and reduced lung function.
+Regular use of the painkiller acetaminophen is associated with higher rates of liver and kidney toxicity, asthma, and chronic obstructive pulmonary disease and reduced lung function.
 Animal experiments have suggested that acetaminophen might lower antioxidant activity in the lungs, and causes harm to the liver and kidneys.